GauravS321/gogo/plugin.md

 2. Replicate and rename the loyalty folder in `src/web/routes/plugins/sam/` Replace loyalty in all lines.

-3. Replicate and rename the loyalty folder in `src/web/controllers/plugins/dave/` In both files, rename loyalty.
+3. Replicate and rename the loyalty folder in `src/web/controllers/plugins/sam` In both files, rename loyalty.

+4. Replicate and rename the loyalty folder in `src/web/views/plugins/sam` Make appropriate changes.

+5. Replicate and rename the loyalty folder in `functions/plugins/sam/` Make appropriate changes.